umanlp/FairArgumentativeLM/README.md

 ------------------------
 ## Repository Description

-This code contains all code needed to reproduce the experiments and results reported in our paper.
+This repository contains all code and data needed to reproduce the experiments and results reported in our paper.

 ### Data

+- **ABBA**
-- ABBA -> contains the annotated CSV files of the Queerness and Religious bias dimension
+    - This folder contains the annotated CSV files of the Queerphobia and Islamophobia bias dimension
+- **target_term_pairs**
-- target_term_pairs -> contains the target term pairs used for CDA and creation of the ABBA test set
+    - This folder contains the target term pairs used for CDA and creation of the ABBA test set
+- **argument_quality**
-- argument_quality -> contains the CSV files of the IBM Rank and GAQ Corpus
+    - This folder contains the CSV files of the IBM Rank and GAQ Corpus

-Other data files were unfortunatelly too big to share over GitHub.
-These include:
+Additional Data sources used:
 - Wikipedia Dump
 - Args.me Corpus
 - Debate.org Corpus
 - CMV Corpus
 - IAC Corpus

+**Note:** The computed language adapters could not be uploaded to GitHub due to size constraints.
+Find it on https://xxxx

 ### Code